Chapter 9.66

 “Camp facilities” include, but are not limited to, tents, huts, temporary shelters, or vehicles.

-“Camp paraphernalia” includes, but is not limited to, tarpaulins, cots, beds, sleeping bags, blankets, mattresses, hammocks, or non-city designated cooking facilities and similar equipment.
+“Camp paraphernalia” includes, but is not limited to, tarpaulins, cots, beds, sleeping bags, blankets, mattresses, hammocks, or non-city-designated cooking facilities and similar equipment.

-“Park” means the same as defined in WMC 2.20.010.
+“Sidewalk” has the same definition as provided in WMC 12.20.010.

 “Store” means to put aside or accumulate for use when needed, to put for safekeeping, to place or leave in a location.